Australian court fines media for breach of suppression order in Cardinal Pell sex assault case

-The 12 media outlets, mostly owned by Nine Entertainment Co (NEC.AX) and Rupert Murdoch's News Corp (NWSA.O), pled guilty in February to breaching the gag order on reporting on the trial and conviction of the cardinal, after the state agreed to drop all charges against journalists and editors.
+The 12 media outlets, mostly owned by Nine Entertainment Co and Rupert Murdoch’s News Corp, pled guilty in February to breaching the gag order on reporting on the trial and conviction of the cardinal, after the state agreed to drop all charges against journalists and editors.

 Supreme Court of Victoria Justice John Dixon convicted the media firms saying they had “frustrated the suppression order as they diminished its purpose or efficacy by reporting information contrary to the terms of the order”.